CianMRoche/AstroWiki/Emission & the ISM/Scattering.md

 Some good notes [here](http://spiff.rit.edu/classes/phys440/lectures/opacity/opacity.html).
 "Bound" and "free" refer to being either in an atomic configuration or not, respectively (I think).
+A highly detailed overview of all this in [this article](https://arxiv.org/pdf/1202.5949.pdf) (radiative processes in high energy astrophysics by Ghisellini)

 ## Compton scattering